jonas-bird/udacity-ipnd-python/README.md

 ## files/filter/word_filter.py

 Simple profanity filter.
 Uses a file with a word-list and checks to see if any of them appear in a text file

+## webAPI/weather/weather.py

+This script uses requests to GET the weather forecast from